wdi-sg/project-1/README.md

   I used the setInterval but my game will be looping forever.
   As I am not sure how to use it.
 Went to google how to use the setInterval.

-  Would like to thanks to my peers Grabiel, Shu Min, JieYing, Alex, for guiding throughout the project.
+  Would like to thanks to my peers Gabriel, Shu Min, JieYing, Alex, for guiding throughout the project.

 ---
 ### Potential Improvements